 I wish to make it clear that Digital Nomads are NOT influencers like on Instagram.
 Whilst there is some crossover, a Digital Nomad is somebody who has an actual skill, product, or service to offer.

 The life of a Digital Nomad throws up plenty of challenges, but the attractions are the freedom to work from anywhere in the world thus allowing to travel more.
-Also, Digital Nomads usually base themselves in less expensive backpacker countries like Thailand or Bulgaria, meaning they don’t have to work 50 hour weeks just to pay the bills.
+Also, Digital Nomads usually base themselves in less expensive backpacker countries suited for remote work like Thailand or Bulgaria, meaning they don’t have to work 50 hour weeks just to pay the bills.

 It seems that even the cubicle shaped corporate world is now warming up to the concept of Digital Nomadism.
 When I was last “working for the man” in 2017, my job entailed coming to the office each day, sitting on my laptop with my head down and working mainly from spreadsheets.
 Sure, I would chat with my colleagues and we would take turns to go get cups’ of tea, but to all intents and purposes I was managing my own workload and going it alone.